 Yokobayashi Lab

 Beautifully situated on the subtropical island of Okinawa, Okinawa Institute of Science and Technology Graduate University (OIST) is a young and growing university with no departments, eliminating artificial barriers between people working in different fields, but many nationalities, with students and faculty being attracted from all over the world.
-OIST is an international research university where English is used as the official language of business and instruction, and majority of students, researchers, and faculty are from outside Japan.
+OIST is an international research university where English is used as the official language of business and instruction.
+Most students, researchers, and faculty are from outside Japan.

 LOCATION: